dunkyoreo/OnThisDay/README.md

-# OnThisDay - Historical Event Tracker
+# OnThisDay 📜

-A minimal, elegant web application that fetches historical events, notable births, and significant milestones from the free Wikipedia API based on the current date.
-Built using semantic HTML, custom CSS variables with a modern parchment texture, and lightweight vanilla JavaScript.
+**A minimal, daily tracker for historical events, notable births, and world milestones.**

+*Honestly, this is a very simple idea, and the code was built entirely with AI.
+But having a clean, fast way to see exactly what happened on this day in history is just really cool.*

+Built with pure HTML, CSS, and Vanilla JavaScript, this lightweight app pulls live, daily data directly from the free Wikipedia API.
+No frameworks, no API keys—just a seamless way to explore history.

 ## Credits
-* **Idea:** Me
-* **Prompt:** Me
+* **Idea & Prompting:** Me
-* **Execution:** Claude and Gemini
+* **Code Execution:** Claude & Gemini